A topic from the subject of Physical Chemistry in Chemistry.

 Solubility is the ability of a substance to dissolve in a solvent.
 The solubility of a substance is determined by its intermolecular forces.
 Substances with strong intermolecular forces will have low solubility in solvents with weak intermolecular forces, and vice versa.

 Reaction kinetics is the study of the rate of chemical reactions.
 The rate of a chemical reaction is determined by the activation energy of the reaction.
-The activation energy is the amount of energy that is required for the reactants to reach the transition state, which is the highest energy point on the reaction pathway.
+The activation energy is the amount of energy required for the reactants to reach the transition state, which is the highest energy point on the reaction pathway.
 Reactions with high activation energies will have slow rates, and reactions with low activation energies will have fast rates.

-Experiment on Formulation and Solution Chemistry
+Experiment on Formulation and Solution Chemistry: Preparing a 0.1M NaCl Solution

 Objectives: